alex-fok/OurFirstRPG/README.md

 ### Description of Project

 - Using ReactJs as the framework, this is a simple Role-Playing-Game to demonstrate the capabilities of the technology in the hands of capable developers.
-After initial sign up and log in, the player has an initial quest that begins with the players partner requesting that they make them a sandwhich.
-Simple, right?
-The player will be able to freeky move between four main maps at this stage but down the line will have the simple request of a sandwhich turn into a branching story.
-Down the road, the player will be able to access an inventory system as well as a save mechanic, using Mongodb as the technology which will allow the player to save their progress and return at a later time.

 ### Technologies